TobikoData/sqlmesh/docs/concepts/macros/macro_variables.md

 ## Predefined Variables
 SQLMesh comes with predefined variables that can be used in your queries.
 They are automatically set by the SQLMesh runtime.

-These variables are mostly related to time and comprise a combination of prefixes (start, end, execution) and postfixes (date, ds, ts, epoch, millis).
+Most predefined variables are related to time and use a combination of prefixes (start, end, execution) and postfixes (date, ds, ts, epoch, millis).
+They are described in the next section; [other predefined variables](#runtime-variables) are discussed in the following section.

+### Temporal variables

 SQLMesh uses the python [datetime module](https://docs.python.org/3/library/datetime.html) for handling dates and times.
 It uses the standard [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) start of 1970-01-01. *All predefined variables with a time component use the [UTC time zone](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).*